Skip to content

 If the agent follows this instruction, the rules file vector is open.
 The fix is schema-level: remove Read access to paths outside the workspace, or use a hook that blocks reading CLAUDE.md from cloned (untrusted) repositories.

-After — using a PreToolUse hook to block rules file reads from external repositories:
+The fix below uses a PreToolUse hook to block rules file reads from external repositories:

 {